-The Texas Legislature has recently instituted broad changes to the Texas Estates Code's Texas Durable Power of Attorney Act regarding durable power of attorney provisions.
 The Real Estate, Probate, and Trust Law (REPTL) Section of the State Bar of Texas supported HB 1974 because that section wanted to plan around expensive guardianships by the use of durable power of attorney documents.
 Those planners were frustrated by financial institutions not accepting those documents.
-Accordingly, one aspect of the new statutory provisions is to make sure that financial institutions and others accept power of attorney documents.
-The provisions also potentially allow broad additional powers to designated agents; powers that would even allow the agents to benefit themselves from the principal's assets.
 The legislative history provides:

 The Real Estate, Probate, and Trust Law Section of the State Bar of Texas (REPTL) proposes H.B.
 1974, which provides several changes to the Texas Durable Power of Attorney Act intended to ensure that validlyexecuted durable powers of attorney (DPOA) can be used more effectively in Texas, in furtherance of the legislative goal of reducing the need for guardianship proceedings, and to provide additional powers to the designated agents.
 DPOAs are vital for planning for the possibility of incapacity, and are specifically included as an alternative to guardianship under the Estates Code.
-But many Texas citizens have been unable to effectively use DPOAs due to their rejection for arbitrary or unexplained reasons.
+But many Texas citizens have been unable to effectively use DPOAs due to their rejection for unexplained arbitrary or reasons.
 H.B.
 1974 makes DPOAs more readily available.

 Overview: H.B.
-1974 makes important changes to the statute by: providing for reasonable acceptance of DPOAs in a timely fashion that so guardianship can be avoided; eliminating risk to persons who accept DPOAs by allowing them to rely on an agent's certification that the DPOA is valid for the purpose it is being presented or an opinion of the agent's counsel who is hired at the principal's expense; giving the person who is asked to accept the DPOA numerous valid reasons to reject, some of which cannot be challenged by the principal or agent; and providing a mechanism to have a court decide any disputes.
+1974 makes important changes to the statute by: providing for reasonable acceptance of DPOAs in a timelv fashion so that guardianship can be avoided; eliminating risk to persons who accept DPOAs by allowing them to rely on an agent's certification that the DPOA is valid for the purpose it is being presented or an opinion of the agent's counsel who is hired at the principal's expense; giving the person who is asked to accept the DPOA numerous valid reasons to reject, some of which cannot be challenged by the principal or agent; and providing a mechanism to have a court decide any disputes.
 This bill does not require someone to automatically accept a DPOA and does not shift liability to those who do accept a DPOA.
 Rather, it provides new liability protection to those who accept a DPOA without knowledge that it was invalid and includes new procedures to properly reject a DPOA.
 Similar provisions have been enacted in 30 other states without issue.